intel/ad-rss-lib/doc/ad_rss/HLD-KeyDesignDecisionsAndAlternatives.md

 |:--:|
 | *Figure 3: Lane describing a narrow 180° curve and its impact on driven distances* |

-This section illustrates a longitudinal situation similar to the lane widening example.
+This section illustrates a longitudinal constellation similar to the lane widening example.
 Let us assume the lane has a constant width of _4 m_ describing a curve with inner radius of _50 m_ covering _180°_.
 The inner border of the lane has a length of about _157.1 m_, the center line _163.4 m_ the outer border _169.7 m_.
-In that situation a longitudinal acceleration value will evaluate to _1.0 lon/$s^2$_ for the center line, _0.96 lon/$s^2$_ for the outer border and _1.04 lon/$s^2$_ for the inner border.
+In that constellation a longitudinal acceleration value will evaluate to _1.0 lon/$s^2$_ for the center line, _0.96 lon/$s^2$_ for the outer border and _1.04 lon/$s^2$_ for the inner border.
 Therefore, the longitudinal acceleration changes over time, if the vehicle changes its lateral position within the lane.